-Low-Sugar Flourless Vegan Apple Crisp is so delicious and this is a great idea for a low-sugar dessert if you have family members or guests who are vegan, gluten-free, or dairy free!
-Use Thanksgiving Recipes to find more recipes like this one!
+Low-Sugar Flourless Vegan Apple Crisp is so delicious and this low-sugar dessert is also vegan, gluten-free, and dairy free!

-Of course on Kalyn’s Kitchen you can use the Diet Type Index to find recipes for a certain type of diet.
-I hope that’s useful for people looking for recipes for the holidays.
-But I like to give suggestions too, and today I am recommending this amazing Low-Sugar Flourless Vegan Apple Crisp as a holiday dessert option that will work for people who are carb-conscious eaters, as well as anyone who is vegan, gluten-free, or dairy-free.
+Today I’m recommending this amazing Low-Sugar Flourless Vegan Apple Crisp as a healthy dessert option that will work for people who are carb-conscious eaters, as well as anyone who is vegan, gluten-free, or dairy-free.
 And this is absolutely delicious, so you can serve it to anyone and know they’ll enjoy their dessert!

-Of course apple crisp can never be sugar-free because there is sugar in the apples, but we used Golden Monkfruit Sweetener combined with just a tiny bit of brown sugar for the best flavor but minimal added sugar.
-(You can of course use your own preferred low-calorie sweetener, and feel free to skip the small amount of brown sugar and use all sweetener if you like.)
-When I first made this recipe (in 2009!)
-I used olive oil to make it vegan, but when we updated the photos we switched that for coconut oil, which gave great flavor.
-And to keep the crisp topping lower-carb and gluten-free, we made it with rolled oats combined with almond meal (or almond flour will work too. (product links are affiliate links)
+Of course apple crisp can never be sugar-free because there is sugar in the apples, but we used Golden Monkfruit Sweetener (affiliate link) for the best flavor but minimal added sugar.
+(I used to make this with a small amount of brown sugar combined with sweetener if you prefer that.)
+We used Coconut Oil (affiliate link), which gave great flavor.
+And to keep the crisp topping lower-carb and gluten-free, we made it with rolled oats combined with Almond Flour (affiliate link).

 I’m certainly far from being a vegan, but this Low-Sugar Flourless Vegan Apple Crisp was so good I found myself eating the leftovers for breakfast the day after we made it.
 And I guess that’s one good reason it’s low-in sugar; you have been warned!